-This cinnamon banana bread recipe is so easy to make and tastes SO delicious and moist!
-With a ribbon of buttery cinnamon swirled throughout, it’s a unique version of a classic recipe.
+This cinnamon banana bread is so easy to make and tastes SO delicious and moist!
+With a ribbon of cinnamon sugar swirled throughout and a crisp cinnamon sugar crust on top, it’s a unique version of a classic recipe.

 You can’t have cinnamon swirl banana bread without the swirl!
 It took quite a few trials to get it just right and luckily, the easiest technique ended up being the most effective.

 Between a homemade cinnamon streusel with sugar, butter and flour, to a buttery cinnamon sugar mixture, the best and most effective cinnamon swirl ingredients ended up being the classic cinnamon sugar.

 To make the cinnamon sugar, simply combine 1/2 cup of sugar with 1 tablespoon of cinnamon.
 It’s definitely more cinnamon than a typical cinnamon sugar mixture, but I really wanted to make sure the cinnamon came through!

 After half of the batter is added to the baking pan, sprinkle half of the cinnamon sugar on top in an even layer.
 It will seem like a lot, but the mixture soaks into the batter as the bread bakes so it’s just the right amount!

 Then, my favorite part, the remaining batter is added on top and then the rest of the cinnamon sugar is sprinkled on the surface.
 As the bread bakes, it creates a delicious crackly crust on top to make this cinnamon banana bread THAT much better!

 How to ripen bananas quickly for banana bread